 Syntra SQL Type Reference

-When you introspect Syntra ODBC’s schema from a SQL client, each column is described by a type code and a type name.
-The Query Explorer’s Copy Schema JSON button surfaces these directly.
-Other clients expose them through their own metadata APIs (for example, pyodbc’s cursor.description, SQLAlchemy’s reflected columns, JDBC’s ResultSetMetaData).
+When you introspect Syntra’s schema from a SQL client, each column comes back with a type code and a type name.
+The Query Explorer’s Copy Schema JSON button surfaces them directly; other clients expose them via their own metadata APIs (pyodbc’s cursor.description, JDBC’s ResultSetMetaData, ADO.NET’s DbDataReader.GetSchemaTable, etc.).

-This page is the authoritative chart of the Syntra SQL type codes observed in real schema output.
+This page is the authoritative chart of Syntra’s SQL types as they appear in schema output.

 |---|---|---|---|---|---|